PrairieLearn/PrairieLearn/rfcs/0000-multi-server-course-content.md

 * A chunk for `clientFilesCourse`
 * A chunk for `serverFilesCourse`
 * A chunk for each course instance's `clientFilesCourseInstance`
-* A chunk for each course instance's `serverFilesCourseInstance`
 * A chunk for each question
 * A chunk for all question thumbnails